blocknetdx/blocknet/doc/servicenode-budget.md

 }
 ```

-If everything looks correct, you can ask for votes from other masternodes.
-To vote on a proposal, load a wallet with _masternode.conf_ file.
+If everything looks correct, you can ask for votes from other servicenodes.
+To vote on a proposal, load a wallet with _servicenode.conf_ file.
 You do not need to access your cold wallet to vote for proposals.

 mnbudget vote \<proposal_hash\> [yes|no]